mrezabayat/iamsorush/content/posts/move-semantics-cpp/index.md

 Note that we wrote `y=7`, therefore, **a named rvalue reference is lvalue**.

-We can overload a function based on the value type: lvalue reference or rvalue reference:
+We can overload a function based on a parameter being lvalue or rvalue:

 ```cpp
 void f(int& i){